mobjackonly/mobile-dev-challenge/README.md

 Although there are 5 pull requests, each task is small and focused.

-> 💡 **With AI assistance, this entire challenge should take less than 1 hour to complete.**
+> 💡 **With AI assistance, this entire challenge should take less than fews hour to complete.** (Time is not a requirment)

 We care more about **code clarity**, **correctness**, and **attention to detail** than how fast you finish.